hrgarber/board_game_gym/refactor_plan.md

 ## Next Steps
 1. Address any issues found during the final testing and review.
-2. Consider implementing a virtual environment for better dependency management.
-3. Update the project's documentation with any new setup or running instructions.
+2. Update the project's documentation with any new setup or running instructions.
-4. Commit final changes and push to the repository.
+3. Commit final changes and push to the repository.

 ## Assessment
 The refactoring plan has been largely successful in reorganizing the project structure.
 The new structure improves maintainability and separation of concerns.
-However, there are still a few tasks to complete to ensure all aspects of the project align with the new structure.
+A few final tasks remain to ensure all aspects of the project align with the new structure.